Seller FAQs | KimTimTeam

 It's one of the most common situations we help with.
 Usually we estimate your home's value and timing, get you pre-approved for your next purchase, plan whether to list first or shop first, and coordinate closing and possession dates so your move is as smooth as possible.
 Our team acts as your project manager from both sides.

 Yes.
-You can sell a tenant occupied property in our region, and the strategy is just different.
-We’ll review leases and tenant rights, decide whether to market to investors or owner occupants, plan showings around required notice, and prepare rent rolls, expenses, and projected returns for buyers.
+You can sell a tenant-occupied property in our region — the strategy is just different.
+We'll review leases and tenant rights, decide whether to market to investors or owner-occupants, plan showings around required notice, and prepare rent rolls, expenses, and projected returns for buyers.

-When you sell your home, you are not just moving.
-You are stepping into the next chapter of your life, and our job is to help you protect your equity, reduce stress, and stay informed every step of the way.
-With the KimTimTeam, you get a data backed pricing strategy tailored to your neighborhood, a full team focused on details from listing through closing, and deep knowledge of the Greater Cincinnati Area and Northern Kentucky markets.
+When you sell your home, you are not just moving — you are stepping into the next chapter of your life, and our job is to help you protect your equity, reduce stress, and stay informed every step of the way.
+With the KimTimTeam, you get a data-backed pricing strategy tailored to your neighborhood, a full team focused on details from listing through closing, and deep knowledge of Greater Cincinnati and Northern Kentucky.
 You can expect honest communication, clear guidance, and a team that puts heart, hustle, and real care into every sale.